Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 Caesars Sportsbook Missouri

 Caesars Sportsbook doesn’t need to knock on the door here: it already runs Harrah’s Kansas City and Horseshoe St. Louis.
-That local footprint means Caesars will roll out both its mobile app and retail sportsbooks inside those casinos as soon as legal sports betting launches in MO.
+That local footprint leads to a natural license partnership so Caesars can roll out its mobile app and retail sportsbooks as soon as legal sports betting launches in MO.

 ESPN BET Missouri

-PENN Entertainment is rolling out ESPN BET in Missouri through its casino network, Hollywood St. Louis, River City, and Argosy Riverside.
+PENN Entertainment is rolling out ESPN BET in Missouri through its casino network of the Hollywood St. Louis, River City, and Argosy Riverside casinos.
 That setup covers both mobile sports betting statewide and retail books inside those casinos.

 Underdog Sports Missouri